Expand an AIStor Deployment on Linux

 Follow the installation guide to install AIStor onto the new hardware.

-Do not start the new deployment - stop at the step Review the environment file
+Do not start the new cluster - stop at the step Review the environment file

 -